questdb/py-questdb-query/README.md

 ## Basic Usage, querying into Numpy

-To query the database on localhost, just use the `numpy_query` function.

-Here's an example querying CPU utilisation data from a `localhost` database.
+Once installed, you can use the library to query a QuestDB database.
+Here's an example that demonstrates how to query CPU utilization data using the library against a database running on `localhost`.

 ```python
 from questdb_query import numpy_query